Bankstown railway station: Sydney Metro City and Southwest

-Transport for NSW is currently extending the Sydney Metro to Bankstown, with a very delayed opening date of March-April 2026.
-Before the extension opens, the line between Bankstown and Sydenham will close, so that the nine intermediate stations can be converted for driverless Metro operation.
+Transport for NSW is currently extending the Sydney Metro to Bankstown, with a very delayed opening date of late 2026.
+Before the extension opens, the line between Bankstown and Sydenham closed, so that the nine intermediate stations can be converted for driverless Metro operation.
 Sydney Trains continues to run services between Bankstown station and the Main Southern railway line to the west.

 As part of the project, Bankstown station will be upgraded to have an additional at-grade station entrance at the eastern end of the existing platforms, which will align with The Appian Way and Restwell Street.
 The new entrance will also provide access to Sydney Metro platforms, which will be built east of the new entrance over the road connection between North and South Terraces.
-The existing station entrance has be retained and the existing platforms is proposed to be retained and extended westwards.
+The existing station entrance has been retained and the existing platforms is proposed to be retained and extended westwards.
 The former parcels office, as well as a crossover at the eastern end of the station, have been removed for construction.